UniversalDependencies/docs/contributing_language_specific.md

 value of an otherwise universal feature, there must be a language-specific documentation page of that feature.

+Note that in some cases you should change the feature in your data rather than documenting it.
+When defining new feature values, make sure that you are **not redefining something that already has a different label in UD.**

 A language-specific feature page must be readable by both humans and machines, hence it must follow a prescribed format.
 UD validation software will check the page and if it cannot parse it, it will not consider the feature valid to be used in UD treebanks.